 - Structured authoring designed for reuse allows organizations to easily share assets across departments and quickly create multiple variations and outputs without duplicating efforts.

-- A collaborative, cloud-based authoring environment makes it easy to develop, review and publish new learning content more efficiently.
+- A collaborative, cloud-based authoring environment makes it easy to develop, review and publish new content more efficiently.

 - A centralized content management and delivery hub simplifies maintenance and ensures accuracy and version control.

-- Structured output templates ensure learning content follows consistent formats and correct branding and design elements are automatically applied, regardless of output type (Word, PowerPoint, PDF, HTML5, SCORM, etc.).
+- Structured output templates ensure content follows consistent formats and correct branding and design elements are automatically applied, regardless of output type (Word, PowerPoint, PDF, HTML5, SCORM, etc.).